Home » Recipes » Desserts » Pumpkin Corn Flake Treats

 The recipe is similar to rice crispy treats, but somehow corn flakes make a world of difference in flavor.
-Bring them to a holiday party for school or make them for your family gathering during the holidays.
+Great to bring to a holiday party for school or make them for your family gathering during the holidays.

 Ingredients